bravecobra/k8s-dev-infrastructure/README.md

 ### Documentation

-The docs are available at [Github Pages](https://bravecobra.github.io/k8s-dev-infrastructure/)
+The full docs are available at [Github Pages](https://bravecobra.github.io/k8s-dev-infrastructure/)

 #### Build the docs locally